 Note: In some cases, the billing address and CSC value may be optional.
 You must also identify debit on your PCI compliant checkout page when you reference a direct card checkout image.

-- When a buyer clicks the Pay button,
+When a buyer clicks the Pay button, invoke the

-- The PayPal API server executes the request and returns a
+The PayPal API server executes the request and returns a response.

 - Ack code (Success, SuccessWithWarning, or Failure)